North Kensington Social Justice Archive project

 The approach was agreed via a Key Decision which was approved in A Key Decision in May 2025.

-• project updates will be given at the quarterly North Kensington Community Forum, at North Kensington Library.
-Anyone is welcome to attend.
-Meeting dates will be advertised in the library in advance, or email [email protected] for more information.
+- attend our quarterly North Kensington Community Forum at North Kensington Library for project updates.
+Anyone is welcome to attend, and meeting dates are advertised in the library in advance